seapagan/simple-toml-settings/docs/index.md

 - Transparently save and load settings to and from a TOML file, using a simple class definition.
-- Automatically create a folder in the user's home directory to store the settings or use the application's local directory.
+- Automatically create a folder in the user's home directory to store the settings, write directly to the home folder, or use the application's local directory.
 - By default the setting file is automatically created when the class is instantiated and the settings are saved to it.
 If the file already exists, the settings are loaded from it instead.
 This can be disabled if required.